antonfirsov/docs/2020/03-Mar/devops-with-github-actions/devops-with-github-actions.md

 * Catch bugs early in the dev cycle
 * Improve software quality and reliability
 * Ensure consistent quality of builds
-* Deploy new features quickly and safely, creating faster release rates
+* Deploy new features quickly and safely, improving release cadence
 * Fix issues quickly in production by rolling forward new deployments

 That's why we created [a sample application in GitHub](https://github.com/microsoft/github-actions-for-desktop-apps) to showcase DevOps for your applications using the recently released [GitHub Actions](https://github.com/features/actions "GitHub Actions page").